-VGC: Vibrant with color and jam-packed with action, this has got to be the ultimate retro banner.
-That Centipede image (from the side of the arcade machine) is indelibly etched into my brain.
-That's some amazing artwork.
-Originally Mark made "The Video Game Critic" text green, but that was blending into the cubes so he changed it to the standard yellow.
+VGC: How much fun can Mark possibly cram into a single banner?!
+Quite a bit!
+This one is a veritable feast for the eyes.
+That classic Centipede artwork (from the side of the arcade machine) is indelibly etched into my brain.
+Originally Mark rendered "The Video Game Critic" in green, but that was blending into the cubes so I asked him to change it to the standard yellow.

 Mark: Took some inspiration from the old summer banners, using Sonic hauling hedgehog tail through the "green hill" jungle, a California Games (Lynx) surfer, and Kasumi (DOA Beach Volleyball) lounging on the beach.

-VGC: Mark incorporated all the elements I look for in a summer banner: jungle, water, and chicks.
-There are many appealing elements in this one, but I wish Sonic was facing forward because he's a little tough to make out at first glance.
+VGC: Mark incorporated all the elements you look for in a summer banner: jungle, water, and hot chicks.
+Love how the surfer blends perfectly into the beach, but I wish Sonic was facing forward because he's a little tough to make out.

 "Postcard (Summer 2)" - Outtake

-VGC: I was on the fence about using this one.
-It's very imaginative and summer-like, but the letters are a little too busy.
-It's a little hard to read the "Video Game" part.
-I decided to leave it out of the banner rotation, but at least readers can enjoy this work-of-art here.
+VGC: I was really on the fence about this one.
+It's highly imaginative and summer-like, but those letters are a little too busy and hard to read.
+I decided to pass on this, but at least readers can enjoy this work-of-art here.

 Mark: Borrowed some ideas from the old fall banner (leaves, Madden football, Ninja Gaiden), but found a good shot of Mario Kart Wii's "Maple Treeway" track to bring a little something different to the mix.

 VGC: Fall is my favorite season, and Mark really nailed it!
 I had recommended Mario Kart Wii because it has one of the best fall stages of all time.
-As an added bonus, Mark included my Ravens in the mix!
-The decorative leaves really evoke the feeling of Fall.
+As an added bonus, Mark included my beloved Ravens in the mix!
+The decorative leaves really evoke the tranquil feeling of Autumn.

 VGC: This was very similar to the Halloween banner Mark created for the original site.
 The purple background is easy on the eyes, and the jack-o-lantern really pops out.
-I believe this original version was a lot scarier and I asked Mark to tone it down.
+The original draft of this was so frightening I actually asked Mark to tone it down.

 Mark: Stop me if you've heard this one...
 A mummy (Metal Slug), a witch (Deathsmiles), a ghost (Shining Force), a skeleton (Golden Axe), a zombie (Plants Vs. Zombies), the Grim Reaper (Namco X Capcom), and a demon (Doom) walk into a graveyard.
 Seriously though, this has to be Luigi's worst nightmare.

-VGC: I liked Mark's first Halloween banner, but I went back and asked him to do a graveyard-themed one (since I love graveyards).
-Not only did he find a nice graveyard backdrop, he made it a high concept banner.
+VGC: I liked Mark's first Halloween banner, but really wanted one with a graveyard theme.
+Not only did he deliver in a big way, but he managed to make this a concept banner as well.
 Nintendo's famed ghost hunter Luigi is cowering on the left side as a gang of ghouls approaches.
-There was some controversy about the selection of creatures, as some felt the red Cacodemon (from Doom) looked out of place.
+There was some controversy about the creature selection, as some felt the red Cacodemon (from Doom) looked out of place.